tarwn/lessthandot-hugo/blogs/content/posts/2012-04-11-creating-a-recording-with-webcam.md

   <img src="http://www.tiernok.com/LTDBlog/RecordingWebCam/VirtualDub02.jpg" alt="VirtualDub - Codec Selection" /><br /> VirtualDub – Codec Selection
 </div>

-**2: Add a “Resize” filter**
+**2: Add a "Resize" filter**

 VirtualDub works by passing video through a series of filters.
-We will specify the “resize” filter to reduce the resolution.
+We will specify the "resize" filter to reduce the resolution.

-  * From the top menu, go to “Video”, “Filters”
+  * From the top menu, go to "Video", "Filters"
-  * Press “Add”, find “Resize” in the list and add it
+  * Press "Add", find "Resize" in the list and add it
-  * Before changing the size, Set “Aspect Ratio” to same as source and set Codec-friendly sizing to multiples of 4, my Codec mode is bicubic, -.75 (which should be the default)
+  * Before changing the size, Set "Aspect Ratio" to same as source and set Codec-friendly sizing to multiples of 4, my Codec mode is bicubic, -.75 (which should be the default)
   * At this point you should be able to tweak the height or width and the other dimension will respond accordingly

 <div style="text-align:center; font-size: 80%; color: #666666;">